Boiled Cabbage That Smells and Taste Great

 World's Best Boiled Cabbage

 Before I share the boiled cabbage recipe let me set the record straight.
-Yes cabbage will let off a odor while it cooks, however, to get rid of the unpleasant smell just wash in some vinegar or add lemon juice.
+Yes cabbage will let off an odor while it cooks, however, to get rid of the unpleasant smell just wash the vegetable in some vinegar or add lemon juice.

 Cookware and Utensils: